Gianluca0404/modulo_registrazione/README.md

-A simple user registration form built with HTML and CSS.
-The project includes a responsive form with fields for name, email, password, and a submit button.
-It’s designed as a basic front-end exercise to practice the structure and styling of web forms.
+A simple PHP registration form project — a project that demonstrates creating and handling a user registration form using HTML, PHP and optional styling.
+Useful to show form handling, server‑side processing and basics of user input management.

+📂 Repository Contents

+- index.php — Main HTML form for user registration

+- process.php (or equivalent) — PHP logic to handle form submission

+- styles.css — CSS styles (if included) for layout/design